Robust Model Checking with Imprecise Markov Reward Models: Towards an Imprecise PRCTL

 \begin{example} Consider an imprecise probabilistic version of the model $M$ discussed in Example \ref{ex:toy}.
 The same, precise, transition probabilities are kept as in Figure \ref{fig:4states} apart from $P(S_{t+1}|s_t=\mathrm{try})$.
 For a sensitivity analysis parametrized by $\epsilon \in [0,1]$, we replace such (conditional) PMF with the CS induced by the linear constraint:

-with the impossible transitions remaining impossible.\footnote{This corresponds to a so-called linear-vacuous mixture (or $\epsilon$-contamination) model \citep{walley1991}.
-As only two states are possible, the bounds on the probability of $\{\mathrm{lost}\}$ can be also induced by this constraint.
-Deterministic PMFs are unaffected by this contamination.} This makes the model a IMC to be used to answer IPCTL queries, such as \emph{``the upper probability to lose a message within six time steps is less than or equal to $0.25$''}.
+with the impossible transitions remaining impossible.\footnote{As only two states are possible, the bounds on the probability of $\{\mathrm{lost}\}$ can be also induced by $\epsilon$-contamination.
+Deterministic PMFs are unaffected by the contamination.} This makes the model a IMC to be used to answer IPCTL queries, such as \emph{``the upper probability to lose a message within seven time steps is less than or equal to $0.25$''}.
 Having this formula for the upper probability satisfied ensures that any MC consistent with the IMC would satisfy the analogous formula in Example \ref{ex:toy}, thus providing the desired sensitivity analysis.
 Figure \ref{fig:sa} shows the corresponding (upper) hitting probabilities for increasing values of $\epsilon$ computed by means of the recursion in Equation \eqref{eq:hitting_dual_imprecise} and two different time horizons.
-Even for the higher perturbation level we consider ($\epsilon=0.03$) within six time steps the hitting probability remains under the threshold level.
+Even for the higher perturbation level we consider ($\epsilon=0.03$) within seven time steps the hitting probability remains under the threshold level.
 In the limit of longer chains, for this model, both bounds converge to one. \end{example}